nafizmtiaz/Alien-Invation/README.md

 # Alien-Invation
-The first ever python project. it consists of some simple tasks like: moving the ship up-down & left-right using the  arrow keys. firing bullets with the space-Bar.
+My first ever python project.
+it consists of some simple tasks like: moving the ship up-down & left-right using the  arrow keys. firing bullets with the space-Bar.